-Employers must ensure that they provide the right information, instruction and training for staff so they can carry out the job safely and not put themselves or others at risk of harm.
+Employers must ensure that they provide the right information, instruction and training (including eLearning) for staff (and volunteers) so they can carry out the job safely and not put themselves or others at risk of harm.

-This begins at their induction when you tell them about welfare facilities, the company rules, fire safety, personal protective equipment and basic health and safety.
+Training begins at the induction when you tell new staff about welfare facilities, the company rules, fire safety, personal protective equipment and basic health and safety.

 You must then decide if they need any further training, for example a food safety qualification or manual handling.